electrickite/paramStash/readme.md

 A MODX Revolution extra that grabs URL parameters from the query string and stashes them in the user session for later use.

-This could be useful to pass parameters to an external site for user tracking purposes.
+This could be used to pass parameters to an external site for user tracking purposes.

 Usage